akopachov/flipper-zero_authenticator-companion/README.md

 2. Download appropriate file for your platform
 3. Run it

-**IMPORTANT NOTE:**
+> [!IMPORTANT]

-All the application binaries provided in the releases are unsigned and some anti-virus software may prevent running due to that.
+> All the application binaries provided in the releases are unsigned and some anti-virus software may prevent running due to that.
 To verify file integrity you may check SHA256 checksum provided for every release.
 Executable files for all platforms are scanned by [Virustotal](https://virustotal.com/) for every release and scan results are available on the release page.

 ## Build